Jetroid/jetroid.github.io/_posts/2016-07-30-meeting-dr-jekyll.md

 For me, this isn't a good solution as I really like Github Pages compiling for me.

-![Custom CSS in my 'default' layout when using plugin](/assets/images/jekyll-custom-css.png)
+![Custom CSS in my 'default' layout when using plugin](/assets/images/jekyll-custom-css.png) *Custom CSS in my 'default' layout when using plugin*

 Neither the naïve solution of two for-loops, nor the plugin solution are optimal for the reasons given.